 3) Middle Schoolers and High Schoolers get an introduction to NoodleTools across Arlington Public Schools and a free “no ads” account.
 Schedule a couple work sessions in the library to get started building an expert bibliography and notecards with it.

-4) Students also use Citation Machine or Easy Bib to produce citations for their bibliography although those free sites have a lot of distracting ads and Easy Bib does not give free advice on APA citation.
+Students also use Citation Machine or Easy Bib to produce citations for their bibliography however those free sites have a lot of distracting ads and Easy Bib does not give free advice on APA citation.

-5) MLA developed new formatting rules for citations in its 8th edition in Spring, 2016.
-(See MLA.)
-Many sources provide citations that apply the 7th edition of style rules, so beware or applying outdated advice.
-Two sources keeping pace with the change are The Owl at Purdue and NoodleTools.
+5) MLA developed new formatting rules for citations in its 9th edition in Fall, 2021.
+The template offered here guides a person.
+Many sources provide citations that apply slightly outdated rules (from 8th or 7th edition) so beware or applying outdated advice.
+Two sources keeping pace with updates are The Owl at Purdue and NoodleTools.

 Putting the citations together for your final draft:

 The checklist below can be useful as you finalize a strong bibliography:

 1. __ all of your sources are listed, including the sources of your images.